 Coverage Territory - What is It?

 Many insurance policies limit coverage to events that occur in a certain geographic area.
-The insured area is often referred to as the coverage territory.
-This article will explain the meaning of this term under general liability, commercial auto, commercial property and workers compensation policies.
+The area in which coverage applies is often called the coverage territory.
+This term has somewhat different meanings under general liability, commercial auto, commercial property, and workers compensation policies.

 General Liability Policies